Frequently Asked Questions

 - Automotive products do not have the burden of getting and maintaining FAA approval.

 Several companies sell oil sump heaters.
-Ours costs about the same as theirs, but we give you a lot more for the price.
-They use silicone pad heaters, but ours is an aluminum unit that is much more durable.
-And our 5 year warranty beats them all.
+Ours costs about the same as theirs, but we give you more for the price.
+For example our 5 year warranty.

 - Why did you develop the HotStrip, is there something wrong with silicone pads?